Open innovation has emerged as a novel way for organizations to innovate by collaborating with external stakeholders.

 More generally, we show how seeker organizational factors and choices shape project-level implementation and success of crowdsourcing efforts, as well as provide insights for open innovation activities of other smaller, geographically-bound organizations.

-This article is a summary of Krithika Randhawa Ralf Wilden Joel West Crowdsourcing without profit: the role of the seeker in open social innovation
+This article is a summary of Krithika Randhawa Ralf Wilden Joel West Crowdsourcing without profit: the role of the seeker in open social innovation which appears within a special issue of R&D Management.

 For more details or information, do not hesitate to contact Krithika Randhawa: